containers/podman-desktop/website/docs/compose/setting-up-compose.md

 #### Verification

 1. Open a terminal.
-1. The Compose engine is in your PATH, therefore, you can display the Compose engine version:
+1. The Compose reference implementation is in your PATH, therefore, you can display the Compose engine version:

    ```shell-session
    $ docker-compose version